bhavinpatel2801/Tableau-Sales-dashboard/README.md

 # Sales Analysis Dashboard

 ## Project Overview
-### This Tableau Public dashboard analyzes sales data for from 2020-2023.
+### This Tableau Sales dashboard analyzes sales data for from 2020-2023.
 It provides insights into KPIs of products on yearly basis.
 Additionaly, Sales and profit distribution data can be analysed from region to city level.

 ## Interactive Features
 ### In the Sales dashboard, users can: